ccb-hms/Spatial-Workshop/README.md

 You are now inside the workshop environment!
 You can open the notebooks from the file browser on the left and start the exercises.

 ---

+## 🔧 Troubleshooting

+### Issue: "Password or token required" in Jupyter
+If you see a login screen instead of direct access to JupyterLab:
+1. Try the URL without any token: `http://127.0.0.1:8888/lab`
+2. If that doesn't work, restart the container: `Ctrl+C` then `docker compose up`
+3. Still having issues?
+Please contact us before the workshop.

+### Issue: `docker compose` command not found
+Try `docker-compose up` instead (with hyphen).